+I like to think that I stayed safely on the helpful side of this line.
 Over time, I made friends with the staff.
-I stayed out of their way when they were busy.
-I didn't take up their time chatting aimlessly.
-I didn’t criticize them if I saw a problem, but asked nicely if we could change what needed changing, and I listened to their explanations.
-I kept my visits to an hour or so – just long enough to make sure everyone's needs for the day were taken care of.
-Therefore, my presence seemed welcomed by the staff and certainly was welcomed by my loved ones.
+I stayed out of their way when they were busy and refrained from taking up their time with small talk.
+I didn’t criticize them if I saw a problem.
+Instead, I asked nicely if we could make some adjustments and I listened to their suggestions and explanations.
+I kept my visits to an hour or so, which was just long enough to visit with each elder and make sure their needs for the day were taken care of.
+My presence was welcome by elders and staff alike.

 However, employees would occasionally confide in me about families who “took over” during their visits to the nursing home.
 These visitors acted as if they owned the facility and their loved ones were the only residents who mattered.
 They cornered every staff member they could find and talked to them either as if they were a good neighbor who had all the time in the world or an adversary who needed constant monitoring.
 Neither attitude is good.

 Family caregivers naturally advocate for their loved ones’ wellbeing, and this is entirely necessary, especially for seniors who cannot fully understand or participate in their own care.
 However, there is a point where some family members take this responsibility to an unrealistic level.

 We all want the people we love to receive the best care possible.
 Most families are keen on a one-to-one staff-to-resident ratio, but that is not what nursing homes and assisted living facilities provide.
 The nurses would tell me about visitors who spent the day roaming the halls and demanding services for their elders.
 I understood that they were anxious for their loved ones, but I had also learned over time about the heavy demands that are placed on nurses, CNAs and aides who work in this industry.